Indoor location and navigation

 2. The battery suffered with calculations for location and its duration was small (1 or 2 hours)

-So we're looking for strategies to solve these problems.
+So we looked for strategies to solve these problems.

 a) On the one hand, algorithms with reference systems were incorporated to correct the drift in inertial navigation of smartphone sensors.